Auxrk/Token-Vendor-SpeedrunEthereum-Walkthrough/README.md

 6/ What to Test After Deployment

--Token balance of the owner
+- Token balance of the owner

 - Token balance of the Vendor